A foliated and reversible Finsler manifold is determined by its broken scattering relation: Introduction

 The important feature of a Finsler function arising from a Riemannian metric tensor is that it is real analytic on every punctured tangent space.
 If one makes this additional assumption, then the distance functions at the boundary determine the geometry at all points in all directions as proven in \cite{de2019inverse}.
 By lemma~\ref{lma:bdf-result} the distance function determines the Finsler function in directions where the geodesic is minimal to its endpoint on the boundary.
 We call this the good subset of the tangent bundle.
 These good directions exist on every tangent space, which is why analyticity gives access to the entire bundle.

+The main result of \cite{de2019inverse} also asserts that the collection of the distance functions does not determine the Finsler function outside the good set of the tangent bundle.

-In general Finsler geometry one needs to study also long geodesics, and therefore we have to go beyond the scope of \cite{kurylev2010rigidity}.
+Therefore on a general Finsler manifold one needs to study also long geodesics, and we have to go beyond the scope of \cite{kurylev2010rigidity}.
 Reversibility and strict convexity give access to all directions near the boundary.
 To go further into the manifold, we use the foliation: every point in the interior is close to the boundary when one goes deep enough in the foliation.